antongolub/reqresnext/README.md

     const req = new Request({url: 'https://example.com'})
 ```

-Also you may pass any additional props that does not intersect with proto.
-They are injected as is.
+Additional props that does not intersect with proto are injected as is.
 ```javascript
     const res = new Response({foo: 'bar', baz: 1, ...})
 ```